What is ringworm?

 What causes ringworm?

 Fungus is the cause of ringworm.
 There are about 40 different types of fungi that can produce it.
 They can live on skin or other surfaces.
 They like warm, damp areas.
-You can get the infection from other people.
-Animals, such as pet cats and dogs, can carry and spread the fungus.
+You can get the infection by touching other people who have it or sharing items like combs, unwashed clothing and from touching shower and pool surfaces.
+Pets, such as cats and dogs, can carry and spread the fungus.

 How is ringworm diagnosed?

 See your doctor if you have symptoms of ringworm.
 They will look at your skin and ask you questions about your symptoms.
 They may scrape off a small piece of skin to check for fungus.

 Can ringworm be prevented or avoided?

 There are certain things that can increase your risk of getting ringworm.
 You can help prevent ringworm by doing the following:

 - Keep your skin as clean and dry as possible, including washing your hands with soap and water after coming in contact with an animal.

 - Keep your fingernails and toenails short and clean.